Shamanthking/car/README.md

 ## Usage

-To run the dashboard, execute `streamlit run app.py` in your terminal, and open the app in the provided local server URL.
-You can interact with the sidebar to navigate between different sections of the dashboard, explore data insights, and make predictions.
+To launch the dashboard, run `streamlit run app.py` in your terminal, then open the provided local server URL.
+Use the sidebar to navigate through the different sections of the app, explore data insights, and make predictions.

 ---

 ## App Pages

 ### Home Page
-The **Home** page provides an overview of the application’s purpose, focusing on car price prediction and data analysis.
+The **Home** page introduces the purpose of the application, focusing on car price prediction and data analysis.

 ### Prediction
-The **Prediction** page enables users to predict car prices by inputting various car attributes such as:
+The **Prediction** page allows users to predict car prices by entering car attributes such as:

 - Car age
 - Kilometers driven